juan-salgado23/freecodecamp-css/README.md

 ## 🚀 How to Run

 1. Clone the repository
-2. Navigate to this project folder
-3. Open `index.html` in your browser
+2. Open `index.html` in your browser

 ---

 ## 🌐 Live Demo

-Or you can check out the 👉 [live website here](https://html-css-daily.netlify.app/)
+Or you can check out the 👉 [live website here](https://css-fcc-jiro.netlify.app/)

 ---